Taloqan

-Taloqan (Persian, also transcribed Taleqan or Taluqan) is the capital of Takhar Province, in northeastern Afghanistan.
+Taloqan, also transcribed Taleqan or Taluqan, is the capital of Takhar Province, in northeastern Afghanistan.
 It is located in the Taluqan District.
 The population was estimated as 196,400 in 2006.

 In 2021, the Taliban gained control of the province during the 2021 Taliban offensive.

 History

 The old city to the west on the riverside was described by Marco Polo in 1275 CE as: